 Gum disease – or gingivitis – has been called the fifth complication of diabetes behind heart, nerve, kidney and eye disease.
 Gingivitis is simply the inflammation of the gums around your teeth caused by plaque buildup.
 So, why are you more at risk for developing gingivitis if you have diabetes?
 Gum disease begins with bacteria … Read More

 Most people with diabetes may enjoy alcohol in moderation, but you should always check with your healthcare provider first.
 Your condition or the medications you are taking could be affected by alcohol consumption.
-You’ll want to follow these 5 safety tips: 1.
-Know if it’s all right for you to drink Check with your doctor or healthcare provider before … Read More
+You’ll want to follow these five safety tips: 1.
+Know if it’s all right for you to drink Check with your doctor or healthcare provider … Read More

 Do you snore?
 Do you feel fatigued every day?
 Do you wake up frequently throughout the night?
 It may be that the shallow breathing or breaks in breathing caused by sleep apnea are the reason.
 If you have diabetes, it is critical to manage your sleep apnea in order to manage your diabetes.
 Some 18 … Read More